 C-level executives realize that do-it-yourself or seeking the interest and engagement from retained search firms still doesn’t work.
 It is a brutal reality, but they work for the company, not the executive.
 The model has not change and is not going to change.
 However, executives need to be realistic about the true value they bring to the marketplace.
 The executive may have been a CEO or COO at one time in their career, but that does not mean that they are CEO caliber in today’s market.
 Being realistic is a critical ingredient to success.
 Without it, the search will be a fallacy.

 As on day one, Summit is completely retained by executives (its clients) and unlike a search firm, Summit takes absolutely no fees from the hiring entity.
 Built upon an initial foundation in the technology industry, by demand Summit has expanded across the country and into a myriad of industries.
-We hold a portfolio 25 to 30 C-Level and Board Director executives.
+We hold a highly selective portfolio of C-Level and Board Director executives.
 Summit partners with companies, private equity firms and search firms providing with access to executive talent for their company, portfolio companies or executive searches.
 We deliver value to one of the most complex pieces of the value chain – human capital at the executive and board level.